sonalsharma5990/CourseProject/README.md

 ## Tasks
 1. Find suitable topic modeling method with prior (Use EM?) :Sonal
-2. Find suitable Casuality Measure : Kamleesh
+2. Find suitable Causality Measure : Kamleesh
-3. Find how to calc gamma
+3. Find how to calc gamma: Sonal
-4. How to identify +, - impact terms (Use pearson coefficients)
+4. How to identify +, - impact terms (Use pearson coefficients): Maneesh/Sonal
-5. Find how to calc delta
+5. Find how to calc delta: Maneesh
 6. Calculate Prior : Maneesh
 7. Identify suitable lag